 - For variation, cook this halwa in milk instead of water for older babies.

 - Adding jaggery is purely optional.
-Add it if the sweetness of apples are not sufficient.
+Add it if the sweetness of apples is not sufficient.

 - Offer this halwa plain when you start.
-Try to avoid jaggery/ palm sugar/ palm jaggery or any kind of sweetener at least till one year, Add very little amount than mentioned if needed.
+Try to avoid jaggery/ palm sugar/ palm jaggery or any sweetener at least till one year, Add minimal amount than mentioned if needed.

-- I used pure organic jaggery so added as such.
-If your jaggery has impurities, heat jaggery with water till it immersed level and strain the jaggery water in order to remove impurities.
+- I used pure organic jaggery, so added as such if your jaggery has impurities, heat jaggery with water till it immersed level, and strain the jaggery water to remove impurities.

-- Instead of pureeing the apples, u can mash it and add.
+- Instead of pureeing the apples, you can mash it and add.

 - There is no defined ratio for apples & wheat.
-U can alter as per your preference and liking.
+You can alter as per your preference and liking.

 - When selecting apples, choose sweet tasting apples.
 Choose apples that are firm and discolored.

-- Wheat can be introduced to babies after 8 months if there is no family history of allergy for wheat.
+- Wheat can be introduced to babies after eight months if there is no family history of allergy for wheat.

-- Generally apple doesn’t cause any allergies, but check for symptoms and stop feeding your baby if you find any.
+- Generally, the apple doesn't cause any allergies, but check for symptoms and stop feeding your baby if you find any.

 - Always check with your pediatrician before introducing any new food.

-- Sugar is not recommended for babies until 1 year.
+- Sugar is not recommended for babies until one year.

-- I used homemade wheat flour, u can use organic wheat flour too.
+- I used homemade wheat flour; you can use organic wheat flour too.